-In many cases, branded YouTube channels that have great content, a strong profile picture, solid channel art are dropping the ball in one major way: their YouTube outros.
+In many cases, branded YouTube channels that have great content, a strong profile picture, the best video format, solid channel art are dropping the ball in one major way: their YouTube outros.
 In this post, we’re going to discuss what YouTube outros are, why they’re so important, and how to create one that will help you get the results you’re looking for.

 What is a YouTube Outro?

 When you’re watching a YouTube video on popular channels, there’s a good chance it will be broken down into three sections: an introduction into what the video will cover, the video itself, and then an end slide known as the YouTube end screen or the “outro.”

 A YouTube outro will typically contain some sort of end screen template ending that contains links to content, sites, and products mentioned, along with a CTA.
 This CTA might encourage users to check out your site, buy a product, watch additional videos, or subscribe to the channel.
 You can make these dynamic, and add video snippets to the template, but simple works well, too.
 As long as there are clickable links, you’re good to go.